Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ provides a table that summarizes which product documents contain information or actions for the `management-nodes-rollout` stage.
 Refer to that table and any corresponding product documents before continuing to the next step.

 1. _management-nodes-rollout prehook:_ A script named `management-nodes-rollout-prehook.sh` runs before `management-nodes-rollout` stage.
-This hook is only executed before the first NCN is upgraded (for instance, `STORAGE_CANARY`).
+This hook is only executed before the first NCN is upgraded(i.e `STORAGE_CANARY`).

 This hook executes operations including upgrading CSM applications and services and validating CSM health post-service upgrade.
 The specific scripts executed as part of this hook are `/usr/share/doc/csm/upgrade/scripts/upgrade/csm-upgrade.sh` and `/opt/cray/tests/install/ncn/automated/ncn-k8s-combined-healthcheck iuf` .

 1. Perform the NCN storage node upgrades.
 This upgrades a single storage node first to test the storage node image and then upgrades the remaining storage nodes.

-    **`NOTE`** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN storage nodes.
+    **NOTE** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN storage nodes.
 The Argo workflow names will include the string `ncn-lifecycle-rebuild`.
     If monitoring progress with the Argo UI, remember to include these workflows.

     > **Known Issue:** If `cloud-init` fails on the storage node with a timed out error, see [storage node `cloud-init` fails with 'Timed out waiting for device' error](../../../troubleshooting/known_issues/storage_node_cloud_init_fails_with_timed_out.md).